MoonOnTheWay/Artwork-Customization-Website/README.md

 # Artwork Customization Website Development
 ### Project Manager and Front End Developer (10/2015 - 12/2015)
-* Gathered requirements, outlined schedules, conceptualized interaction ow and UI design
+* Gathered requirements, outlined schedules, conceptualized interaction flow and UI design
 * Designed and developed a responsive layout website that could be viewed on both the desktop and the mobile phone for online shopping, customization, advertorial and user management
 * Implemented reusable user interface components including shopping lists, slider carousels, rotating headers, validation